Horticultural Societies Use Animals To Accelerate Food Production

 1. Draft Animals: Powering Labor-Intensive Tasks

 Before the advent of machinery, animals like oxen, horses, and water buffalo were indispensable for plowing fields, planting seeds, and harvesting crops.
 Their strength allowed farmers to cultivate larger areas with greater efficiency.
 In regions where mechanization is cost-prohibitive or environmentally unsuitable, draft animals remain a sustainable alternative.
-Take this: in parts of South Asia and Sub-Saharan Africa, water buffalo are still used to till rice paddies, reducing labor costs and preserving traditional practices.
+Take this case: in parts of South Asia and Sub-Saharan Africa, water buffalo are still used to till rice paddies, reducing labor costs and preserving traditional practices.

 2. Composting and Soil Enrichment